 When you are in a hurry, consider an air fryer to cook leftover stuffed peppers.
 You will not feel differences between the freshly cooked dish and the reheated one in this process.
 With just stuffed peppers and an air fryer, you are able to serve a meal.

-Step 2: Arrange the peppers to the air fryer in a single layer.
+Step 2: Arrange the peppers in the air fryer in a single layer.
 Do not put too many stuffed peppers into the air fryer basket at once so that you can reheat your dish evenly and perfectly.

 Method 3: Use A Microwave (Effortless and Time-saving)